Kabuken/test_connection/README.md

-# test_connection
+# data-trap HP
-This repository is to check the connection with my local PC.
+This page is data-trap.llc HP.